mitsuba-renderer/drjit/docs/reference.rst

       This flag is enabled by default.
 Note that it is only meaningful in combination with  :py:attr:`SymbolicLoops`.

+   .. autoattribute:: CompressLoops
+      :annotation:

+      ..
+For Sphinx-related technical reasons, the below comment is replicated in docstr.h.
+Please keep the two in sync when making changes.

+      Compress the loop state of evaluated loops after every iteration.

+      When an evaluated loop processes many elements, and when each element requires a different number of loop iterations, there is question of what should be done with inactive elements.
+The default implementation keeps them around and does redundant calculations that are, however, masked out.
+Consequently, later loop iterations don't run faster despite fewer elements being active.

+      Setting this falg causes the removal of inactive elements after every iteration.
+This reorganization is not for free and does not benefit all use cases.

+      This flag is *disabled* by default.
+Note that it only applies to *evaluated* loops (i.e., when :py:attr:`SymbolicLoops` is disabled, or the ``mode='evaluted'`` parameter as passed to the loop in question).

    .. autoattribute:: SymbolicConditionals
       :annotation: